mikevosskuhler/aws_saa_co3/Resilient Architectures.md

 - versioning
 - region replication --> sync items from bucket in 1 region to bucket in another region
 ## EFS
+AWS's NFS implementation --> NFSv4
+- can be mounted in linux and share between EC2 instances
+- file storage as opposed to EBS (block storage)
+- private service (VPC based)
 - replicates accross AZs
 - backup indiviual files to S3
 - AWS backup service to schedule incremental backups
+- uses mount targets that are injected into the AZs (and get assigned an ip in the subnet)
+- perfomance modes --> general purpose and max IO
+- Throughput modes --> bursting and provisioned
+- storage Classes --> Standard and Infrequent access (IA)
+-
 ## EBS
 - replaces across AZs
 - snapshots --> in S3, so replicated across AZs